US Metro Real Estate Intelligence

 6 of 6 counties scored

 Detroit, MI shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Oakland County contributes the most structural risk (Elevated, driven by affordability), while Livingston County anchors the lower end (Below Average).
+Oakland County contributes the most structural risk (Elevated, driven by affordability), while Macomb County anchors the lower end (Below Average).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)